 One way to build an audience is through a photography blog.
 You can publish informative articles about your experiences, updates from your most recent shoots, or anything in between.

-A few other ideas for making money from your blog could be: Advertising, Affiliate Partnerships, Selling Prints/Photo Books, Reviewing Products
+A few other ideas for making money from your blog could be: Advertising, Affiliate Partnerships, Selling Prints/Photo Books, or Reviewing Products.

 Start a Youtube Channel